vmware-archive/nsxraml/md-version/nsxvapi.md

    *502e71fa-1a00-759b-e40f-ce778e915f16*.

 ### update-number
-Update 4
+Update 5

 ### update-date
-Modified on 06 APR 2018
+Modified on 15 MAY 2018

 ---